quarkquartet/hugo-personal-source/content/en/research/research.md

   flip_alt_rows: false
 ---

-My work lies at the intersection of theoretical particle physics and cosmology, with special focus on the following topics:
+My research lies at the intersection of theoretical particle physics and cosmology, with special focus on the following topics:
 - The origin of matter-antimatter asymmetry
 - The origin of dark matter
 - Strong CP problem